 When Line of Credit is selected as the Payment Type, additional fields unique to Line of Credit may be entered.
 These are:

-- The amount that the borrower is drawing at the beginning of the term
+- Initial Balance - the amount that the borrower is drawing at the beginning of the term

 - Fees on Unused LOC